europeana/portal.js/src/serverless/README.md

 ## Contents

+* `organisations/`
-* `harvest/`
+  * `entities/`
-  * `organisations`: Harvests organisations from the Entity API and writes to Redis cache, for use on organisation hub page.
+    * `fetch`: Fetches harvested organisations from the Redis cache, for use on the organisation hub page.
+    * `harvest`: Harvests organisations from the Entity API and writes to the Redis cache.

 ## TODO